MissouriMRR/propguard/README.md

 ## Roadmap and progress

-### Winter Break Goals

-- Finish front-end for the tutorial part of Propguard
+- Finish front-end for the tutorial part of Propguard (Feb 11)

-### Before Spring Break

-- Write basic tutorials for setting up development environments for the flight team
+- Write basic tutorials for setting up development environments for the flight team (Feb 25)
-- Create the front-end for the wiki
+- Create the front-end for the wiki (Feb 25)

-### Before Finals

-- Write a tutorial on writing actual flight code
+- Write a tutorial for writing actual flight code (March 10)
-- Create a backend for the wiki to host content on
+- Create a backend for the wiki to host content on (April 7)
+- Find a place to host the wiki and tutorial (March 25)
-- Come up with a system that lets the wiki by easily editable with some CMS like Ghost+Gatsby or something similar
+- Come up with a system that lets the wiki by easily editable with some CMS like Ghost+Gatsby or something similar (April 21)

-### Summer 2020 Before Competition

-- Find a place to host the wiki and tutorial

 ## Contributing